David Lee Howard

 |Bad Side of Town

 Alan Hull was, of course, linchpin of Geordie superstars Lindisfarne, who really should be remembered for more than the tedious Fog On The Tyne.
-Squire was his second solo album, after 1973's Pipedream, covering a variety of styles, the good-time boogie of Nuthin' Shakin' and the jaunty Mr. Inbetween contrasting sharply with the gentle Picture A Little Girl and I'm Sorry Squire, with the rest of the album covering most bases in between.
+Squire was his second solo album, after 1973's Pipedream, covering a variety of styles, the good-time boogie of Nuthin' Shakin' and the jaunty Mr. Inbetween contrasting sharply with the gentle Picture A Little Girl and I'm Sorry Squire, the rest of the album covering most bases in between.
 The end result is a little uncohesive - think: the folk end of pub rock - but we'd complain if it all sounded the same, wouldn't we?
-In fact, it mirrors Lindisfarne's dichotomy, where they juxtaposed something as beautiful as Lady Eleanor and the previously-mentioned Geordie anthem, so its variety and on/off lack of taste shouldn't come as much of a surprise.
+In fact, it mirrors Lindisfarne's dichotomy, juxtaposing a song as beautiful as Lady Eleanor and the previously-mentioned Geordie anthem, so its variety and on/off lack of taste shouldn't come as much of a surprise.

-Mellotron on two tracks, with string swells and a flute solo in opener Squire (from Hull), and slightly Strawberry Fields-esque flutes and (excuse the cliché) ethereal choirs in the instrumental I'm Sorry Squire (from Kenny Craddock).
-In actuality, there aren't many more places on the album where it would've fitted and both tracks feature a decent amount of the Great White Beast, so no complaints here.
-But do you need to own a copy of this album?
-That depends largely on whether or not you like Lindisfarne and have a high tolerance for the folk end of pub rock.
+Mellotron on two tracks: string swells and a flute solo in opener Squire (from Hull) and slightly Strawberry Fields-esque flutes and (excuse the cliché) ethereal choirs in the instrumental I'm Sorry Squire (from Kenny Craddock).
+In actuality, there aren't many more places on the album where it would've fitted, while both tracks feature a decent amount of the Great White Beast, so no complaints here.
 Squire has several nice tracks, particularly the Mellotron ones, but doesn't really hold up that well overall.
 Sadly, Alan Hull died in 1995 at the age of fifty, almost certainly a victim of the folk-rock lifestyle; think: 'rock'n'roll lifestyle, but more so.
 With beards'.
 RIP.

 Official Lindisfarne site